amihai/codeinthemiddle/README.md

 What if, instead of generating content such as videos or images directly with AI, we first generate Python code that produces that content?

-So instead of editing the video directly, we use AI to edit the Python code that generates the video.
+So instead of editing the video directly, we use AI to edit the Python code that will be rendered as video.

 ![Code In The Middle](CodeInTheMiddle.png)

 The Code is the determinitistc contract between the AI Assitant and Final Artifact rendering (video/image/etc).
-The Code can be python code or any executable Domain Specific Language (DSL).
+The Code can be Python code or any executable Domain-Specific Language (DSL).

 ## Benefits